What is the CYBERSECURITY ASSOCIATION OF MARYLAND, INC.?

 CAMI’s Online Directory of Hundreds of Cybersecurity Providers

-CAMI hosts the nation’s only statewide, online directory of hundreds of cybersecurity providers (Cybersecurity Company Directory) at www.MDcyber.com along with an online Affiliate Directory of businesses and organizations providing support and resources to Maryland’s cybersecurity industry.
+CAMI hosts a statewide online directory of hundreds of cybersecurity providers (Cybersecurity Company Directory) at www.MDcyber.com along with an online Associates Directory of businesses and organizations providing support and resources to Maryland’s cybersecurity industry.
 Both directories are searchable by keywords, industry sectors and more.
 The Cybersecurity Company Directory is also searchable by special designations associated with the cybersecurity companies, designations like woman-owned, MBE certified, veteran-owned, minority-owned, 8a certified and HubZone located.
 There is no fee for cybersecurity companies to be listed in CAMI’s online Cybersecurity Company Directory.
 Companies must complete and submit an online application to be considered for the Directory.
 Each application is reviewed for eligibility before being approved for the Directory.

 CAMI Events and Programs